Guide to U.S. Trade Dollars

 The United States Trade Dollar was authorized under the Coinage Act of 1873, which had also suspended the production of standard silver dollars.
 The new silver coins carried different specifications and were struck primarily for the purpose of export trade with Asia.
 Many surviving examples can attest to this, as they are counter-stamped with Oriental characters or chop marks.
 Ultimately, the Trade Dollar would only be produced for circulation for the brief period from 1873 to 1878, although production in proof-only format would continue until 1885.
 The series represents the only United States coin type to ever be demonetized and lose its legal tender status.

-The Trade Dollar was designed by William Barber and was loosely based on the design of contemporary silver coins in circulation designed by Christian Gobrecht.
-The obverse features an image of Liberty, seated on bales of merchandise in what appears to be a harbor or beach by the sea.
-Her right hand extends an olive branch, and her left holds a scroll inscribed LIBERTY.
+The Trade Dollar was designed by William Barber, loosely based on the Seated Liberty design found on contemporary circulating silver coinage.
+The obverse features an image of Liberty, seated on bales of merchandise in what appears to be a harbor by the sea.
+Her right hand extends an olive branch, while her left holds a scroll inscribed LIBERTY.
 The motto IN GOD WE TRUST appears at the base, with the date below and thirteen stars surrounding.